Ensembl/ensembl-hive/docs/walkthrough/long_mult_walkthrough.rst

       * - |image4|
         -
         - |image5|
-      * - There is a new Semaphore, a new group of 'part\_multiply' Jobs to control it, and a new 'add\_together' Job blocked by it.
+      * - There is a new Semaphore, a new group of "part_multiply" Jobs to control it, and a new "add_together" Job blocked by it.

-          Note that the child jobs sometimes inherit some of their parameters from their parent Job ("params from: 1", "params from:
+          Note that the child Jobs sometimes inherit some of their parameters from their parent Job ("params from: 1", "params from:
           2").
-This is done to save some space.

         -
-        - - 'take\_b\_apart' Analysis is completed (no more Jobs to run) and turns blue ('DONE')
+        - - "take_b_apart" Analysis is completed (no more Jobs to run) and turns blue (DONE)
-          - more 'part\_multiply' jobs have been generated, all are 'READY'
+          - more "part_multiply" Jobs have been generated, all are READY
-          - one more 'add\_together' job has been generated, and it is also 'SEMAPHORED'
+          - one more "add_together" Job has been generated, and it is also SEMAPHORED

    *Note that the job counts of A-diagram do not provide enough resolution to tell which Jobs are semaphored by which.
 Not even the